Special Assistant to the Head Coach

 Simmons compiled a record of 184-175 across 11 seasons at Evansville.
 He led the Aces to the postseason on five occasions and won the 2015 CollegeInsider.com Tournament (CIT).

-Simmons’ success at his alma mater was recognized by his peers in the Missouri Valley Conference – earning Coach of the Year honors three times.
+Simmons’ success at his alma mater was recognized by his peers in the Missouri Valley Conference – finishing in the top four of Coach of the Year honors three times in the last five years of his tenure.

 Prior to his return to Evansville in 2007, Simmons served as head coach for five years at Division II Southern Illinois University-Edwardsville, where he took over a program that had not won 10 games since 1999 and led the Cougars to 23 wins in 2005 and 25 in 2006.
 SIUE reached the NCAA Tournament in 2005 for the first time in 15 years, and Simmons was chosen as Great Lakes Valley Coach of the Year.
 His 2006 squad did even better, winning three games in the NCAA Division II Great Lakes Regional Championships and advancing to the Elite Eight.
 SIUE appeared in the national rankings 16 weeks.